Image-guided Radiation Therapy (IGRT)

 Women should always inform their physician or technologist if there is any possibility that they are pregnant or if they are breastfeeding their baby.
 See the Safety page for more information about pregnancy, breastfeeding and imaging.
 Patients with pacemakers or loose metal in their bodies should inform the treatment team if MRI is used for simulation or IGRT.

 For some IGRT procedures, very small markers, which are called fiducial markers, or in some cases electromagnetic transponders may be placed inside the body near or in the tumor to help the treatment team identify the area.
 They are usually placed at least one week prior to the first radiation therapy treatment.
 The patient's skin also may be marked or tattooed with colored ink to help align and target the radiation equipment.
 Patients with prostate cancer who undergo IGRT using ultrasound must drink enough water about an hour before each treatment to keep their bladder full so that the prostate can be imaged or "seen" by the ultrasound machine.
 See the Fiducial Marker Placement page for more information.

 How is the procedure performed?

 At the beginning of each radiation therapy session, the patient is carefully positioned guided by the marks on the skin defining the treatment area.
 Devices may be used to help the patient maintain the proper position.
 Images are then taken using imaging equipment that is built into the radiation delivery machine or mounted in the treatment room.

-The physicians or a radiation therapist then review the images and compare them to the images taken during simulation.
+On each treatment day, depending on the type of IGRT used, an x-ray, CT scan or ultrasound will be obtained prior to the treatment.
+The physicians or a radiation therapist review the images and compare them to the reference images taken during simulation to make position adjustments.
 The patient may be repositioned and additional imaging may be performed.
-After any necessary adjustments are made to the treatment plan and patient positioning, radiation therapy is then delivered.
+After any necessary adjustments are made to match with the patient's reference positioning, radiation therapy is delivered.

 The image-guidance process is expected to add additional time to each radiation therapy session.

 What will I feel during and after this procedure?